llmrb/llm/README.md

 ## Features

 #### General
-- ✅ Unified interface for OpenAI, Gemini, Anthropic, Ollama, and more
+- ✅ Unified interface for OpenAI, Gemini, Anthropic, Ollama, LlamaCpp and more
 - 📦 Zero dependencies outside Ruby's standard library
 - 🔌 Model introspection and selection
 - 🚀 Optimized for performance and low memory usage